GuildCrafts/floworky/README.md

 ## Setting up Development Environment

 Floworky uses [`node-foreman`](https://github.com/strongloop/node-foreman) to manage process startup.
-This requires the use of a `.env` file to specify the environment variables required by floworky (note that this is an example that includes values that will need to be set for your own environment):
+This requires the use of a `.env` file to specify the environment variables required by floworky:
 ```
-DATABASE_URL=postgres://jrob@localhost:5432/floworky
+echo DATABASE_URL=postgres://`whoami`@localhost:5432/floworky >> .env
 ```
+A postgres database named `floworky` must be created prior to starting the application for the first time.

 You must run ```npm run migrate``` prior to application startup to check for any schema or data migrations that need to be applied to your database.